Books I Read in May 2020

 Top three: Emma, Pride & Prejudice and Northanger Abbey.
 I might do a re-read of the latter soon!

 I love Sweebitter by Stephanie Danler and this book was recommended to me as the non-fiction version of that.
-Following the life of Victoria James, the youngest sommelier in America who became an award-winner at aged 21 and now serves wine to the world-famous.
+Following the life of Victoria James, the youngest sommelier in America who became an award-winner at the age of 21 and now serves wine to the world-famous.
 A really interesting look into the hard, patriarchal world of wine, even for a reader who is not a wine-lover.